fincash logo SOLUTIONS

 Best Debt Funds

 As debt funds invest in fixed income instruments like government securities, treasury bills, corporate Bonds, etc., they have the capacity of generating consistent and regular returns over time.
-However, there are many qualitative and quantitative factors that one needs understand before selecting the best debt funds to invest, viz - AUM, Average Maturity, Taxation, the credit quality of the portfolio, etc. Below we have listed the top 5 best debt funds to invest across the various categories of debt funds - Best Liquid Funds, best ultra short-term funds, best short-term funds, best long-term funds and best Gilt Funds to invest in 2023 - 2024.
+However, there are many qualitative and quantitative factors that one needs to understand before selecting the best debt funds to invest, viz - AUM, Average Maturity, Taxation, the credit quality of the portfolio, etc. Below we have listed the top 5 best debt funds to invest across the various categories of debt funds - Best Liquid Funds, best ultra short-term funds, best short-term funds, best long-term funds and best Gilt Funds to invest in 2025 - 2026.

 Why To Invest in Debt Mutual Funds?

-a.
-Debt funds are considered to be an ideal investment for generating regular income.
+• Debt funds are considered to be an ideal investment for generating regular income.
 For example, choosing dividend payout can be an option for regular income.

-b.
-In debt funds, investors can withdraw required money from the investment at any point in time and can let the remaining money stay invested.
+• In debt funds, investors can withdraw required money from the investment at any point in time and can let the remaining money stay invested.

-c.
-Since debt funds largely invest in government securities, corporate debt and other securities like treasury bills, etc., they are not affected by equity market volatility.
+• Since debt funds largely invest in government securities, corporate debt and other securities like treasury bills, etc., they are not affected by equity market volatility.

-d.
-If an investor is planning to achieve short-term Financial goals or invest for short periods then debt funds can be a good option.
+• If an investor is planning to achieve short-term Financial goals or invest for short periods then debt funds can be a good option.
 Liquid funds, ultra short-term funds, and short-term income funds may be the desired options.

-e.
-In debt funds, investors can generate fixed income every month by starting a Systematic Withdrawal Plan (SWP is a reverse of SIP / STP) to withdraw a fixed amount on a monthly basis.
+• In debt funds, investors can generate fixed income every month by starting a Systematic Withdrawal Plan (SWP is a reverse of SIP / STP) to withdraw a fixed amount on a monthly basis.
 Also, you can change the amount of the SWP when required.

-Risks In Debt Mutual Funds
+Risks in Debt Mutual Funds

-a.
 Credit Risk

 A credit risk arises when a company that has issued the debt instruments does not make regular payments.
 In such cases, it has a major impact on the fund, depending on how much portion the fund has in the portfolio.
 Hence, it is suggested to be in debt instruments with a rating higher credit rating.
-An AAA rating is considered to be the highest quality with little or negligible payment Default Risk.
+An AAA rating is considered to be the highest quality with little or negligible payment default risk.

-b.
 Interest Risks

 The interest rate risk refers to a change in the bond price due to the change in the prevailing interest rate.
-When the interest rate rise in the economy the bond prices fall down and vice versa.
+When the interest rate rises in the economy the bond prices fall down and vice versa.
 The higher the maturity of the funds’ portfolio, the more prone it is to the interest rate risk.
 So in a rising interest rate scenario, it is advisable to go for lower maturity debt funds.
 And the reverse in a falling interest rate scenario.

 Debt Mutual Fund Taxation